SakthiMurugan1/hello-world-webdev/README.md

-# WebDevelopment is fun
+# WebDevelopment is fun!

-This is a simple personal funpage built to refresh the web development concepts
+This is a simple personal funpage built to refresh web development concepts

 ## Technologies used